thomas-davis/Varsimlab-exome/README.md

 # Introduction

 Varsimlab is a command line python pipeline designed to easily generate artificial short reads, with structural and copy number variations.
-Using ART short read simulation and SInC error generation, Varsimlab can quickly simulate biologically realistic tumor and normal short reads for either genome or exome simulations
+Using ART short read simulation and SInC error generation, Varsimlab can quickly simulate biologically realistic tumor and normal short reads for either genome or exome simulations.

-Varsimlab can generate SNPs, INDELS, and CNVs to user specification, and can simulate tumor heterogeneity and polyploidy
+Varsimlab can generate SNPs, INDELS, and CNVs to user specification, and can simulate tumor heterogeneity and polyploidy.
 # Setup and Dependencies

 Varsimlab can be called from the command line using any python 3 version